 The general surgery residency program is organized under the direction of Steven G. Katz, MD, program director.
-The program is approved for a total of fourteen residents, including ten categorical residents.
-In the Match, we accept three preliminary PGY-1 residents and two categorical PGY-1 residents.
-After the Match we begin interviewing for our one PGY-2 preliminary position.
+The program is approved for a total of seventeen residents, including fifteen categorical residents.
+In the Match, we accept three categorical PGY-1 residents and two preliminary PGY-1 residents.

 All services are specifically designed to fulfill training in the areas of primary responsibility as defined by the American Board of Surgery.
 In addition, there is significant experience in other areas deemed important by the Board.
 The ultimate goal is to provide broad clinical experience with additional emphasis on didactic learning and research opportunities.

 First Year (PGY-1) Intern

 In the first year of training, each resident spends approximately four months on general surgery and two months on the vascular surgical service.
-Additional rotations include pediatric surgery, plastic surgery and gynecological surgery, and trauma.
+Additional rotations include pediatric surgery, plastic surgery and trauma.

 Second through Fourth Years (PGY-2, PGY-3, PGY-4)

 The second through fourth years have an emphasis on the principal components of surgery.
 Vascular surgery is a busy service at Huntington, and residents rotate through this service every year.
-During the second and third years, the residents spend seven months away from Huntington Hospital with rotations at affiliate institutions in liver transplantation, pediatric surgery, burn surgery and surgical endoscopy.
+During the second and third years, the residents complete their away rotations at affiliate institutions in liver transplantation, pediatric surgery and surgical endoscopy.

 Fifth Year (PGY-5 Chief)